Wire Brushes: Common Problems and How to Fix Them

 Undesired changes to the workpiece, like scratches, gouges, or an extremely rough finish, can cause surface damage from a wire brush.
 This unfavorable result often occurs due to the following factors:

-- Using Too Hard Brush: using too hard or too aggressive material can cause surface damage.
+- Using a Too Hard Brush: using too hard or too aggressive material can cause surface damage.

 - Applying Excessive Pressure: applying too much pressure or forcing the wire tips deeper into the material’s surface can cause scratches and damage the surface